The rise and rise (and rise) of ’Fortnite'

 As with other battle royale games, loot is randomly dropped all over the map, and downed players drop any loot they've collected.
 No two visits to the same location will offer the same weapons, health packs and shields.
 At the start of a game, this is the ultimate leveler: Highly skilled players like Ninja can land, race to a gun, and be beaten to it and eliminated by someone playing for the first time.
 After being killed, players can either spectate their opponents or join another game.

 Fortnite's success isn't accidental.
 Free-to-play gives it a considerable advantage over PUBG as gamers can try it out with no risk.
-Epic makes all its money from in-game items.
+Epic makes almost all its money from in-game items.
 Gamers can choose to buy a cheap Battle Pass, which unlocks certain in-game items and opens up new challenges, or simply buy the skins or emotes they like via the in-game store.
 There's no pay to win; it's purely cosmetic.
 That's an easy sell to parents, who won't have to put money down for yet another video game.

-Once it became apparent that players were signing up and putting the hours in.
 Unlike PUBG Corporation, Epic is an established developer.
 Its Unreal game engine is used by many companies, bringing in steady revenues.
 Its experience and cash reserves allowed it to quickly scale advantage scaling up support and resources, while PUBG slowly ramped up development as player numbers swelled, only releasing "version 1.0" in December of last year.
 Epic has an entire team dedicated solely to Battle Royale, which pumps out new in-game items, matchmaking modes and bug fixes roughly once a week.
 Just this month, a new "20 vs. 20 vs. 20 vs. 20 vs. 20" mode has arrived, offering a more clan-based take on the royale formula.

 This rapid release cycle also enables the company to tap into internet culture.
 Memes are integrated into the game while they're still fresh, with in-game emotes of famous dances or gestures.
 And the success of the game has also seen it begin to have an impact on culture in the real world.
 Soccer and rugby players have recreating moves from the game to celebrate scoring, and it's likely we'll see NFL stars do the same when the new season starts.